 Problem with OKex

 By the same day, a major China news source, Caixin, provided a glimpse into this key holder, thought to be Star Xu, a co-founder of OKEX and also the main holder of a Hong Kong listed company OKG (1499.HK)*.
-As of right now, there is no public information as to the nature of his detention, but there is speculation that is regarding the use of an underground bank in the Shanxi province to acquire funds in Hong Kong in order to buy the listed shell company.
+As of right now, there is no public information as to the nature of his detention, but there is speculation that it is regarding the use of an underground bank in the Shanxi province to acquire funds in Hong Kong in order to buy the listed shell company.

-It was noted that Mr. Xu was detained for over a week, and we assume the he was taken into custody immediately after the October golden week holidays around October 9th.
+It was noted that Mr. Xu was detained for over a week, and we assume that he was taken into custody immediately after the October golden week holidays around October 9th.
 It might make sense that around the 7th day after such detention, on the 16th, that the concern about the whereabouts and accessibility of Mr. Xu would be raised to warrant a gate placed on withdrawals.
 It does seem that hot wallets did account for 12% of assets anyways, so this likely was done pre-emptively against a run on hot wallet assets.

 Converting Assets to Markers